Legal MLB Spring Training Betting 2022

 - Tampa Bay Rays – Charlotte Sports Park (Port Charlotte)

 - Toronto Blue Jays – TD Ballpark (Dunedin)

 - Washington Nationals – FITTEAM Ballpark of the Palm Beaches (West Palm Beach)

-The MLB Spring Training schedule for 2021 is set, though due to ongoing coronavirus considerations, future dates are subject to change.
+The MLB Spring Training schedule for 2022 is set.
 Typically, the Major League preseason gets underway in February, with MLB exhibition games played all the way until Opening Day of the MLB season in late March/early April.